lecciovich/master-app/README_MARCO.md

 Unsplash Image Library | web_unsplash | Find free high-resolution images from Unsplash Web Timepicker Widget | web_widget_timepicker | This module provides a timepicker widget for float fields.
 It can be used as a replacement for the standard float_time widget in form views. https://github.com/OCA/web/
 Customer Portal | portal | This module adds required base code for a fully integrated customer portal.
 It contains the base controller class and base templates.
 Business addons will add their specific templates and controllers to extend the customer portal.
 This module contains most code coming from odoo v10 website_portal.
 Purpose of this module is to allow the display of a customer portal without having a dependency towards website edition and customization capabilities.
-Web Routing | http_routing | Proposes advanced routing options not available in web or base to keep base modules simple.
+Web Routing | http_routing | Proposes advanced routing options not available in web or base to keep base modules simple. <br>